lief-project/LIEF/doc/sphinx/formats/pe/modifications/debug.rst

         pe.write("out.exe");

-Finally, |lief-pe-binary-add-debug-info| can be used to add a crafted debug entry in an existing PE.
+Finally, |lief-pe-binary-add-debug-info| can be used to add a crafted debug entry to an existing PE.

-For instance, we can create a custom |lief-pe-codeviewpdb| as follows:
+For example, a custom |lief-pe-codeviewpdb| can be created as follows:

 .. tabs::